sematext/spm-metrics-js/README.md

      timerMetric.save()
 ```

-## Create Events to be correlated with your metrics in SPM
+## Create Events to correlatee with your metrics in SPM

 Add an event to SPM Events, the callback function is optional (see events of spm-metrics-js)